DudeOnTheInternet/DnD/content/monsterhunting/MonsterHunting.md

   - C: Then hopefully report back (If they can't it becomes a rescue mission)
 - Payment is not always required as some hunter groups can opt to do work pro-bono if they desire
 - Mission transportation is generally handled either through horses/buggies or, if the mission has an aquatic nature, boats.
 One thing to note, is if the guild has an abundance of wizards and money they can use the magical fax machines as a way of teleportation; this small branch has neither.

+#### Mission/Incident Ratings
+- *rating levels descriptions to be filled in later*
+- Each incident is rated on a scale of 0 to 20.
+0 being rated for a fresh recruit and 20 being rated for powers only known to the gods.

 #### Recruitment/Training